zeek/spicy/doc/programming/parsing.rst

-Internally, Spicy builds an LR(1) grammar for each unit that it parses, meaning that it can actually look *ahead* in the parsing stream to determine how process the current input location.
-Roughly speaking, if (1) the current construct does not have a clear end-condition defined (such a specific length), and (2) a specific value is expected to be found; then the parser will keep looking for that value and end the current construct once it finds it.
+Internally, Spicy builds an LR(1) grammar for each unit that it parses, meaning that it can actually look *ahead* in the parsing stream to determine how to process the current input location.
+Roughly speaking, if (1) the current construct does not have a clear end condition defined (such a specific length), and (2) a specific value is expected to be found next; then the parser will keep looking for that value and end the current construct once it finds it.

-"Construct" is deliberately a bit of a fuzzy term here, but think of vector parsing as the most common instance of this: If you don't give a vector an explicit termination condition (as discussed in :ref:`parse_vector`), Spicy will look at what's expected to come after the container.
-As long as that's something clearly recognizable (e.g., a specific value of a atomic type; a match for regular expression), it'll terminate the vector accordingly.
+"Construct" deliberately remains a bit of a fuzzy term here, but think of vector parsing as the most common instance of this: If you don't give a vector an explicit termination condition (as discussed in :ref:`parse_vector`), Spicy will look at what's expected to come *after* the container.
+As long as that's something clearly recognizable (e.g., a specific value of an atomic type, or a match for regular expression), it'll terminate the vector accordingly.

 Here's an example: